-Valuation Date Actuarial Value of Assets Lia narial Accrued ability (AAL)- Entry Age Unfunded AAL Funded (UAAL) Ratio Covered Payroll UAAL as a Percentage of Covered Payroll 01/01/12 \$ - \$ 1,167,228 \$ 1,167,228 0.009 6 \$ 11,487,207 10.16%
+Valuation Date Liability (AAL)- Unfunded AAL Funded Covered Payroll UAAL as Percentag Covered Pa e of 01/01/12 \$ - \$ 1,167,228 \$ 1,167,228 0.00% \$ 11,487,207 10.16%)

 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.